pulumi/docs/content/registry/packages/gcp/api-docs/composer/environment/_index.md

     </dt>
     <dd>{{% md %}}-
 The major version of Python used to run the Apache Airflow scheduler, worker, and webserver processes.
 Can be set to '2' or '3'.
 If not specified, the default is '2'.
 Cannot be updated.
+This field is supported for Cloud Composer environments in versions composer-1.*.*-airflow-*.*.*.
+Environments in newer versions always use Python major version 3.
 {{% /md %}}</dd><dt class="property-optional"
             title="Optional">
         <span id="schedulercount_csharp">